#Data Analysis 2: Cell Biology

 2.3 The data

-The data we have today are derived from live cell imagining of mesenchymal stem cells with a Livecyte microscope and the software it has.
+The data we have today are derived from live cell imaging of mesenchymal stem cells with a Livecyte microscope and the software it has.
 Each clones was cultured and the microscope captured cell shape and size information for thousands of cells from each clone (clone A and clone B).
 For each clone, we measured three biological replicates.

 The Livecyte tracked each cell every 23 minutes, giving each data point a tracking ID (which tracks a unique cell ‘object’) and a lineage ID, which recalls the lineage of cells as they divide.
 For example, if cell 1, divided into cell 1A and cell 1B, they are all recorded by the Livecyte as being part of lineage ID 1.